Film Production Services in Kenya

 How much do Kenya film permits cost?

-The production notes list documentaries, TV commercials and photography at USD 60 base fee plus USD 10 per filming day.
+Documentaries, TV commercials and photography are USD 60 base fee plus USD 10 per filming day.
 Feature films and TV series are listed at USD 150 base fee plus USD 10 per filming day.
 Fees are subject to KFCB review and change.

 Can productions use drones in Kenya?